SentinelCICD/RepositoriesSampleContent/README.md

 **Please note** that this repository contains sample content that is not intended to be used as or in the place of any real security content.
 The sole intention of this repository is to help demonstrate the capabilities of Microsoft Sentinel Repositories.

 # Sentinel Deployment Configuration
-The file sentinel-deployment.config is located at the root folder in the repository, it may contain three sections to deploy a list of content files in advace, exclude some content files, and map a content file to a parameter file.
+The file sentinel-deployment.config is located at the root folder in the repository, it may contain three sections to deploy a list of content files in advance, exclude some content files, and map content files to parameter files within the repository.
 All paths in the configuration file are full paths from the root directory.
-1. prioritizedcontentfiles: a list of content files that would be deployed before the script traverse the entire repository for ARM templates.
+1. prioritizedcontentfiles: a list of content files that would be deployed before the script traverses the entire repository for ARM templates.
-2. excludecontentfiles: a list of content files wouldn't be deployed.
+2. excludecontentfiles: a list of content files wouldn't be deployed regardless of their type.
-3. parameterfilemappings: a map to link a parameter file with a content file.
+3. parameterfilemappings: a map to link a parameter file with a content file in the repository.

 * Configuration sample:
     {